Beginner Skateboard Gear

 Once you get comfortable with basics of skateboarding and cruising easily around, you might like to perform some tricks that you have seen and heard so much about and are ready to do them yourself.
 Some of these street trucks are:

 The Ollie: Too excited, most skate enthusiasts try to do it too early.
-It is an important trick and quite famous among the skateboarders.
+It is a famous trick and quite famous among the skateboarders.

 Pop Shuvit: It is an awesome trick to learn along with the Ollie as it takes a set of very different skills to master it.